ttcpavle/Steganography-password-manager/README.md

 # Steganography-password-manager
 This is a simple, user-friendly GUI application in java.
-It allows users to store passwords and additional data in images.
+It allows users to store passwords and additional data in image files.

+# How to use